hashicorp/vagrant/website/docs/source/v2/vagrantfile/ssh_settings.html.md

 `config.ssh.pty` - If `true`, pty will be used for provisioning.
 Defaults to false.

+This setting is an _advanced feature_ that should not be enabled unless absolutely necessary.
+It breaks some other features of Vagrant, and is really only exposed for cases where it is absolutely necessary.
+If you can find a way to not use a pty, that is recommended instead.

 <hr>

 `config.ssh.shell` - The shell to use when executing SSH commands from